 Just over a year ago, comedian John Oliver discussed the relevance of Ayn Rand and her works in modern society on his HBO show Last Week Tonight, in a segment called “How is this Still a Thing?”
 Towards the end of the segment, the narrator humorously suggested that conservatives could chose “so many other advocates for selfishness,” citing Drake as an example.
 But how humorous of a suggestion is that?
 If Beyonce has become a popularizer of feminism, why can’t Drake assume a similar stature?
 How is Drake not the perfect popularizer, if not spokesperson, for capitalism in modern pop culture?
 Why shouldn’t he, rather than Rand, be the patron saint of moneymakers?

 Speaking from a purely aesthetic standpoint, Drake is, first and foremost, significantly more palatable than Ayn Rand.
 Many conservative politicians have claimed that they read The Fountainhead and Atlas Shrugged frequently, almost as religious texts, and Rand does have a sizeable following in the general public.
 But Drake, to take the artist’s own words, “does numbers like its pop.”
 In October of 2014, he surpassed the Beatles, arguably one of the most popular musical groups in all of pop music history, in the number of songs on the Billboard Hot 100 and, in February of 2015, tied with them in the number of singles simultaneously on the Billboard Hot 100.
-The number of people willing to read the insufferable behemoths of Rand’s corpus pales in comparison to the sheer mass of people buying Drake’s music.
+The number of people willing to read the insufferable behemoths of Rand’s corpus would pale in comparison to the sheer mass of people buying Drake’s music or the Drake presale code for his upcoming tour.

 Yet, in terms of artistry and ideology, the two often have very significant overlap.
 Some of the greatest odes to greed and materialistic gain that Drake has produced up this point, such as “0 to 100/The Catch-Up” and “10 Bands,” are imbued with a perpetual motion, both in terms of lyrics and production.
 The central metaphor of “0 to 100/The Catch-Up”‘ is the Canadian equivalent of accelerating 0 to 60 miles per hour, while the stripped down beat of the first half of the song constantly surges forward in powerful bursts.
 This is analogous to the symbolic role of trains and railroads in Atlas Shrugged, where individuals, through the power of their wills, overcome the stifling effects of collectivization.
 In “10 Bands,” the listener gets a very detailed description of Drake in his process of artistic creation: “I been in the crib with phones off/I been at the house taking no calls…I’m still awake, I gotta shine this year.”
 This infectious rhythm and energy propels the listener further than Rand’s convoluted yet blunt prose ever could.